jonnytownend/google-calendar-sync-tool/README.md

 - Using this tool requires access to the two Google accounts to be synced, and access to Google Drive on one of the accounts (the 'primary' account) where a new Google Apps Script will be created and configured.
 - Your primary account must have access to your secondary account's calendar.
 This can be done by sharing the calendar with the primary account (instructions [here](https://support.google.com/calendar/answer/37082?hl=en)).
 - You must have Google's `clasp` CLI installed.
 Install with `npm install @google/clasp -g`, or follow setup instructions [here](https://developers.google.com/apps-script/guides/clasp).
+- You must have the Apps Script API enabled for your primary account.
+You can enable it by navigating [here](https://script.google.com/home/usersettings)) when logged in to your primary account.

 ### Configure the tool